 A hillside building challenged Knot designers to design wayfinding that simplified passages within the building and strengthened connections to adjacent OHSU structures.

 Oregon Health and Sciences University (OHSU) is known for world-class patient care, education and research.
-But as OHSU’s Marquam Hill Campus continues to grow, it presents challenges for visitors navigating old buildings as well as larger new buildings.
-Given the increasingly complex network of buildings at the hillside campus, Knot delivered a placemaking and wayfinding solution that is both elegant and functional.
+But as OHSU’s Marquam Hill Campus continues to grow, it presents challenges for visitors navigating old and larger new buildings.
+Given the increasingly complex network of facilities at the hillside campus, Knot delivered a placemaking and wayfinding solution that is both elegant and functional.